Visit The Florida Aquarium

 We arrived in downtown Tampa and saw the enormous, two story contemporary museum long before we came to the parking lot designated for visitors.
 Although it seemed to be a great distance, it was actually less than a five minute walk from the car to the doors of the Aquarium.
 There are markers along the way listing interesting facts about aquatic life to keep you entertained from the moment you arrive.
 A host of volunteers greeted us at the door and provided us with a list of animal showtimes and appearances for the day, as well as a map of the venue.

-- The Wetlands Trail is home to free flying birds, otters, turtles, alligators, and even pythons.
+The Wetlands Trail is home to free flying birds, otters, turtles, alligators, and even pythons.
 Since these birds are free flying, many will play with you and try to get your attention.
-Living in Florida, I commonly see the great blue herons, ibis, and egrets, but the Roseate Spoonbills are beautiful and this was my first time seeing them up close.
-My favorite animal located here was the North American river otter.
+Living in Florida, I commonly see the great blue herons, ibis, and egrets so they were no big deal for me.
+But the Roseate Spoonbills were incredibly beautiful and this was my first time seeing them.
+My favorite animal in the Wetlands Trail was the North American river otter.
 He was so playful and I loved watching him float on his back.
 He was much too fast for me to get a good picture!
 I was surprised by the variety of birds showcased in this area and I appreciated the educational boards posted throughout the exhibit that told visitors what kind of birds they were looking at and the plaques also listed a few facts about each.
 Overall, the Wetlands Trail was remarkably done.

 Afterwards, we explored the rest of the Aquarium.
 The Touch Tank is home to animals with no backbone, such as sea stars (formerly known as starfish) and sea cucumbers.
 Here, visitors can touch these animals, which was very cool.
 Explore-a-Shore is a two acre outdoor waterpark that is not officially open until Spring of 2016.
 From what we saw this place is going to be huge!
 The best part, is that adults can enjoy lunch at the Caribbean Cantina, a full service bar and grill, while their children play next to them at the Explore-a-shore.
 The last specialty was Dragons Down Under, which was home to many seadragons and well as seahorses.
 They were all beautiful to look at.